Why should diabetic people not eat white rice?

 Anyone at risk for diabetes should reduce the number of calories they eat, lose weight (if they are overweight or obese), and replace white carbs with whole-grain foods.
 People should make a healthier choice by trying to switch from eating refined carbs like white rice and white bread to eating more whole grains such as brown rice.

+You may include Basmati rice of brown variety if you have diabetes, as it has high fibre and low glycemic index.
 If possible, opt for brown rice.
-Various researches have concluded that it is known to reduce the risk of type 2 diabetes due to its high content of Vitamins, Fiber, Minerals, and multiple nutrients.
+Various researchers have concluded that it is known to reduce the risk of type 2 diabetes due to its high content of Vitamins, Fiber, Minerals, and multiple nutrients.

 Disclaimer: Medical Science is an ever evolving field.
 We strive to keep this page updated.
 In case you notice any discrepancy in the content, please inform us at [email protected].
 You can futher read our Correction Policy here.
 Never disregard professional medical advice or delay seeking medical treatment because of something you have read on or accessed through this website or it's social media channels.
 Read our Full Disclaimer Here for further information.